Code-Institute-Submissions/HiddenGems/README.md

 - The amount of data that the site can display is quite limited at present.
 You have 10 movies per feature and only 10 movies allowed to be viewed on the 'Manage Movies' page also.
 If the site were to increase in scale, at present the data handling is not able to scale with it.
 This is mentioned in depth in the 'Future Improvements' section below however successful utilisation of the Jinja templating would lead to an improvement here.
 You would then be able to loop the data displays to match however much data the user required.
 This would be a much preferred way, however I was unable to get the templating to function as needed.

 - Pressing the browser 'back' button after logging out from my_movies page leads to a 'key_error' - where the site tries to get your movies but won't allow it due to not being logged in.
 Custom error pages would solve this.

+- It has been observed that upon occasion, the site favicon will 404 not found in the console.
+This error is sporadic and difficult to replicate but the icons have been replaced as an attempt to resolve this issue.

 ## Future improvements